Azzun

 Azzun (also spelled Azzoun) (عزّون, from the root word عز ′izz which means honor or esteem) is a Palestinian town in Qalqilya Governorate in the northern West Bank, located 9 kilometers east of Qalqilya and 24 kilometers south of Tulkarm.

-According to the Palestinian Central Bureau of Statistics census, Azzun, together with the adjacent villages of Islah and Izbat al-Tabib, had a population of over 8,900 in 2007.
+Azzun was established in the 17th or 18th century by the Bani Sa'b tribe.
+According to the Palestinian Central Bureau of Statistics census, Azzun had a population of 9,269 in 2017.
 The vast majority of the inhabitants are Muslim, with a very small Christian minority.